-The group currently has some fifty members from all branches of medicine participating in monthly meetings, workshops and annual readings.
+The group currently has some seventy members from all branches of medicine participating in monthly meetings, workshops and annual events.
 Our members write poetry, fiction, fictionalized memoirs, op-ed pieces and educational texts for the lay public with the intent to broaden public understanding of the science and art of medicine.
 Other goals of the group are: to bring the insights of humanistic arts to the practice of medicine; to inform creative writing by the practice of medicine; to educate medical students and young physicians in the humanistic dimensions of medical practice; and to celebrate the lives of our patients through our writing.

 The Pegasus Physicians Retreat, 2014

 The Pegasus Physicians have regular events on the Stanford campus in January, March, July, and September, and a joint poetry and music event with the St. Lawrence String Quartet in November.
 Please check back for upcoming locations, dates, and themes for events.

 The Pegasus Physicians is an independent group that closely collaborates with the Medicine & the Muse Medical Humanities & Arts Program at the Stanford School of Medicine.